Tonies: More recent developments

 In November 2022, Tonies produced a Tonies commercial with Disney, which features the Toniebox and Disney characters from the films Frozen, Moana, and The Lion King.

 In May 2023, the group introduced a story generator based on ChatGPT, involving 1,000 households in Great Britain.
 Through the Mytonies app, parents and children were able to access a child-friendly version of ChatGPT and use artificial intelligence to invent new short stories.
 In the same month, the brand Leibniz-Keks launched a limited-edition pack of biscuits, containing 8 Creative Tonies in the design of biscuits.
 Additionally, Tonies began a collaboration with Warner Bros., expanding its range of Tonies figures to include characters such as Batman and Wonder Woman.

 On 1 January 2024, the founders Faßbender and Stahl left the operative business of Tonies, and Tobias Wann became managing director.

 In July 2025, the company produced a Ms. Rachel figure, which sold out almost immediately.

 Company structure

-Tonies conducts its business from six locations in Germany and one location each in the UK, USA, and France.
-Tonies' own subsidiaries sell to customers in the USA and France.
+Tonies conducts its business from six locations in Germany and one location each in the UK, US and France.
+Tonies' own subsidiaries sell to customers in the US and France.
 Sales for the United Kingdom and the Republic of Ireland are combined in a British subsidiary.